paulMuema/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ - deletes all files in current working directory that end with character ~ mkdir -p welcome/to/school - creates directories welcome/, welcome/to and welcome/to/school ls -map | sort -d - lists files and folders of current directory, separated by commas
+rm *~ - deletes all files in current working directory that end with character ~ mkdir -p welcome/to/school - creates directories welcome/, welcome/to and welcome/to/school ls -map | sort -d - lists files and folders of current directory, separated by commas 0 string SCHOOL School Data
+!:mime School               - creates a magic file school.mgc that can be used with command file to detect School data files